chitrarth236/Java-Object-Oriented-Programming/multithreading/README.md

 #### join()
 java.lang.Thread class provides the join() method which allows one thread to wait until another thread completes its execution.
 If t is a Thread object whose thread is currently executing, then t.join() will make sure that t is terminated before the next instruction is executed by the program.
 An overloaded method of join takes miliseconds to specify waiting time.
 Like sleep, join also throws an InterruptedException.

+#### sleep()
+Thread.sleep causes the current thread to suspend execution for a specified period.
+This is an efficient means of making processor time available to the other threads of an application or other applications that might be running on a computer system.

+#### interrupt()
+The interrupt() method of thread class is used to interrupt the thread.
+If any thread is in sleeping or waiting state (i.e. sleep() or wait() is invoked) then using the interrupt() method, we can interrupt the thread execution by throwing InterruptedException.

+If the thread is not in the sleeping or waiting state then calling the interrupt() method performs a normal behavior and doesn't interrupt the thread but sets the interrupt flag to true.

 ### Synchronized keyword

 1. Synchronized is the keyword applicable to methods and blocks(not to classes/variables) and used to resolve concurrency issue.